strimzi/strimzi-kafka-operator/TESTING.md

     }
 ```

+#### Cluster Operator log check

+After each test, there a check for cluster operator logs, which is looking for unexpected errors or unexpected exceptions.
+You can see the code of matcher based on Hamcrest in systemtest [matchers module](https://github.com/strimzi/strimzi-kafka-operator/blob/master/systemtest/src/main/java/io/strimzi/systemtest/matchers/LogHasNoUnexpectedErrors.java).
+There is a whitelist for expected errors, which happen from time to time.
+Expected errors doesn't have any problematic impact on cluster behavior and required action is usually executed during next reconciliation.

 ## Available Test groups

 To execute an expected group of system tests need to add system property `groups` for example with the following values: